stringham/lucid-format/README.md

 # lucid-format

 This extension provides formatting functionality for TypeScript.
-It uses prettier along with updating import statements and initializing enums.
+It uses Prettier, ESLint autofixes, along with combining/removing duplicate imports and initializing enums.